Skip to content

 5 pubs

-Lancaster is one of the oldest cities in the North West, and the pubs show it.
+Lancaster Castle, Bridge Lane, Church Street and King Street are where the city's pub history is easiest to see.
 These five are the ones where the building itself is half the reason you're sat in the garden.

 Bridge Lane, Lancaster LA1 1EE